dtait-zaizi/gitea-drone-docker-compose/README.md

 Instatiate a Gitea local source code repository (similar to GitHub), and a Drrone instance via docker-compose

-#docker-clean.sh
+# docker-clean.sh

-Shell script to clenaup docker by deleting images, volumes and networks
+Shell script to clenaup docker by deleting images, volumes and networks, then creates the gitea-network
 ```
 rm -rf data
 docker system prune -a